echasnovski/nvim/README.md

     - There are three ways of installing it that worked for me in different situations:
         - _First_ seems to be the most robust (`. ranger` works in command line and 'rnvimr' picks files inside Neovim):
             - Install (if not already installed) [pipx](https://github.com/pipxproject/pipx).
-            - Install 'ranger-fm' package with 'pipx' by runngin `pipx install ranger-fm`.
+            - Install 'ranger-fm' package with 'pipx' by running `pipx install ranger-fm`.
 This already should be enough to be used in command line.
             - To work in Neovim with 'rnvimr', package 'pynvim' should be installed in the same environment in which 'ranger' (or rather 'ranger-fm') is installed.
 It should be located at '~/.local/pipx/venvs/ranger-fm/'.
 Go into that directory.
 It should have python executables (probably both `python` and `python3`).
 Use them to install 'pynvim' package by running: `./python3 -m pip install pynvim`.
 This should enable 'rnvimr' to pick files inside Neovim.
         - _Second_ is to run `python -m pip install ranger-fm pynvim`, as instructed in ['rnvimr' plugin README](https://github.com/kevinhwang91/rnvimr#dependence).
 Make sure to use appropriate Pythonv version.
         - _Third_ is to install from source ([original instructions](https://vitux.com/how-to-install-ranger-terminal-file-manager-on-linux/)):